buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 ``histmax``
     The maximum number of changes to inspect at a time.
-Every ``pollinterval`` seconds, the :bb:chsrc:`SVNPoller` asks for the last HISTMAX changes and looks through them for any ones it does not already know about.
+Every ``pollinterval`` seconds, the :bb:chsrc:`SVNPoller` asks for the last ``histmax`` changes and looks through them for any revisions it does not already know about.
 If more than ``histmax`` revisions have been committed since the last poll, older changes will be silently ignored.
 Larger values of ``histmax`` will cause more time and memory to be consumed on each poll attempt.